dr-fischer/sop/Bruker 400 MHz NMR/sop_BrukerNMR.md

 1. Peak locations may be identified by clicking "Pick Peaks."
 After the peaks have been picked, press "Return, save changes."
 1. Adjusting the x-axis of your plot can be accomplished by clicking "PROCPARS" followed by "Peak" in the left-hand toolbar.
 Change the values for the labels of "F1P" and "F2P" to be your upper and lower limit for the x-axis, respectively.

+### Advanced Processing for Spectra
+## Peak picking
+1. Peak picking can be performed by clicking "Analyse" followed by the "Pick Peaks" dropdown menu.
+This menu allows peaks to be selected automatically or manually.
+1. In the event that Auto-pick is not satisfactory, select "Manual Peak Picking" to open the peak picking toolbar.
+1. Left-click and hold to drag the mouse from left to right over the range of peaks you need to pick.
+1. Under the peak picking toolbar, select "Define peak manually."
+Left-click in the center of the peak you need to pick and the peak's ppm will appear in green.
+1. Zoom out and repeat this procedure as necessary for all of the necessary peaks.
+## Adjusting Peak ppm
+1. In the event that a peak's ppm needs to be edited such as setting TMS to zero, for example, the Axis Calibration will be used.
+1. Under the "Process" tab, select the "Calib.
+Axis" dropdown menu.
+1. Click "Manual Axis Calibration."
+A red cursor should now be displayed on the screen.
+Left-click this cursor in the center of the peaking needing to be adjusted.
+A new window will open asking for the cursor frequency in ppm.
+Set this value accordingly and press "OK."
+The spectrum will then be adjusted.

 ### Printing Spectra
 1. To print your spectra, select the "Plot" tab.
 Under layout, use "Proton Default" if it is not already selected.
 1. In the top-right corner of TopSpin you will have the option to send the file to a printer or print as a PDF.